We don’t fund supports that are more appropriately provided by another service or organisation.

 - adapting to suit your communication needs, like using a flash instead of a noise to signal the start of a game or race.

 Example - robotics group

 Adeem is a teenager who uses a wheelchair and loves robotics.
 Adeem is very keen to meet others who have the same interests.
-Adeem and his mum learn from their LAC about a robotics group running at the local library every Tuesday after school.
-Adeem, his mum and LAC talk about whether Adeem will need any extra supports to attend the group.
+Adeem and his mum learn from their local area coordinator about a robotics group running at the local library every Tuesday after school.
+Adeem, his mum and local area coordinator talk about whether Adeem will need any extra supports to attend the group.

 The library already has a ramp and accessible space.
 This is part of their reasonable adjustment to make sure all community members can access the library.
 Adeem will need extra support to get in and out of his wheelchair to test the robots on the floor.
 Adeem doesn’t want his mum to stay with him during the robotics group.
 As a teenager, building independence can be very important.
 We could fund a support worker to help Adeem get up and down as needed during the robotics group.

 The Australian Human Rights Commission has more information on reasonable adjustment.
-You can also ask your LAC, Early Childhood Partner, planner or Support Coordinator.
+You can also ask your local area coordinator, early childhood partner, planner or Support Coordinator.